Turing-GenAI/turing-multi-agent-system/README.md

          - `docker ps -a`
    - You will find all docker container for web, frontend and redis running in your system
 - Now, go to browser and check http://localhost:3000/ to use the UI

+## Complete System Architecture
+The system consists of three main components working together:
+1. **JnJAuditCopilot Backend**: AI-powered agent for audit analysis
+2. **Scheduler API**: Job management and coordination
+3. **React Frontend**: User interface for interaction and visualization

+All components can be run individually for development or together using Docker Compose for a production-like environment.